-3.)
-The idea that Zimmerman got out of the car to check the street signs, was ambushed by a 17-year old kid with no violent history who told him "you're going to die tonight" strikes me as very implausible.
+3) The idea that Zimmerman got out of the car to check the street signs and was ambushed by a 17-year old kid with no violent history, who told him "you're going to die tonight," strikes me as very implausible.
 It strikes me as much more plausible that Martin was being followed by a strange person, that the following resulted in a confrontation, that Martin was getting the best of Zimmerman in the confrontation, and that Zimmerman then shot him.
 But I didn't see the confrontation.
 No one else really saw the confrontation.
 Except George Zimmerman.
 I'm not even clear that situation I outlined would result in conviction.

 of Florida self-defense law, and then wait.

 7) Circling back to the first point, it's worth remembering that what caused a national outcry was not the possibility of George Zimmerman being found innocent, but that there would be no trial at all.
 This case was really unique because of what happened with the Sanford police.
 If you doubt this, ask yourself if you know the name "Jordan Davis